Oxygen Absorber vs Silica Gel

 On its own, silica gel is not flammable, non-toxic, and chemically un-reactive.
 The absorbers are commonly packed with dry food packaging to absorb humidity that may spoil the food within.
 Reuse the silica gel by heating as it will stave off any prior absorption.

-The desiccant can be used for conventional packing and is available in a variety of sizes for different applications.
+The desiccant can be used for conventional packing and is available in various sizes for different applications.
 Silica gel can absorb approximately 40 per cent of humidity or oxygen of its weight.
 The shelf life of silica gel is indefinite if stored in the right conditions.
 It is also helpful in eliminating odour.

 Using Silica Gel and Oxygen Absorber Together